 1. Make sure the diamond blade has no damage to it (shipping or previous use) before mounting on your saw.

-2. Make sure the arrow indicates the correct rotation direction when mounting on the saw, if you put a diamond blade on backwards the efficiency will be greatly reduced and you'll not get the full life out of the saw blade.
+2. Make sure the arrow indicates the correct rotation direction when mounting on the saw, if you put a diamond blade on backwards the efficiency will be greatly reduced and you will not get the full life out of the saw blade.

 3. Tighten the flanges (plates that hold the diamond blade on the crank shaft) to avoid the blade from slipping during the cut and to ensure full cutting performance.

-4. If you're using a wet cutting saw, make sure the waterways are clean and unobstructed to prevent overheating of the diamond blade and to clear the cut of any slurry. (cutting material left behind during the cutting process)
+4. If you are using a wet cutting saw, make sure the waterways are clean and unobstructed to prevent overheating of the diamond blade and to clear the cut of any slurry. (cutting material left behind during the cutting process)

 5. Make sure you know the correct RPM speed of the blade and use the saw accordingly.

 6. Wear respiratory safety gear to avoid breathing any potentially hazardous air born dust cause by cutting.
-(Even when wet cutting, it's always recommended to wear all the proper safety equipment)
+(Even when wet cutting, it is always recommended to wear all the proper safety equipment)

 7. Make sure the diamond blade still has cutting segments!
 All diamond blades have a welding line, whether it be laser welded or sintered there is always about 1mm of useless segments.
 Check your diamond blade periodically when you notice the segments are nearly worn.
 By cutting with useless segments you can damage your cutting saw.

 Tips to ensure correct cutting procedures.

 1. Make sure your saw has proper maintenance: Check the flanges, crank shaft (arbor), bearings, belts, filters, oil, etc.

 2. Make sure your cutting saw's arbor shaft spins on a true axis.
 A shaft than has any type of wobbling will greatly reduce the life of your diamond tool.